recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 “Justice—”

 “Later he brought in friendship and alliance, and the love of a friend for the true and the beautiful in his friend, and the friend’s desire that always his friend should lift with him.
-So that, climbing the mountain, one should not cry down to another, ‘Lo, now the sea opens before me! lo, now I see all Hellas!’ while the other cries sorrowfully up to him, ‘Still am I in the woods and briars and among the caves!’
+So that, climbing the mountain, one should not cry down to another, ‘Lo, now the sea opens before me! lo, now I see all Hellas!’[^10] while the other cries sorrowfully up to him, ‘Still am I in the woods and briars and among the caves!’
 He made application to states.”

 “By Ares!” interrupted Hippodamus, “that is not the way I look at it!”